Ichmed/Thousndoor/World/Places/Districts/Unter Gorberg.md

 ## Architecture
 Similar to [[Ober Gorberg]] this district is dominated by half timbered houses with masonry ground floors, however in neither posses the gothic architecture, nor the verticality of its northern neighbor.
 ## Economy
 Unter Gorberg is home to many craftsmen like goldsmiths, cobblers, [[Ghoulstitcher]]s or woodworkers.
-The district also has an active nightlife and is known for its many taverns and clubs,
+The district also has an active nightlife and is known for its many taverns and clubs.